Top Management in QMS

-In our latest dilemma, Chris Achillea, UK Head of Compliance at Integral, UK, explains how quality managers can encourage senior teams to take ownership and more responsibility for their management system(s).
+In our latest dilemma, Chris Achillea, UK Head of Compliance at Integral, UK, explains how the quality managers can encourage senior teams to take the ownership and more responsibility for their management system(s).

 The QMS manager for a national service delivery organisation has scheduled a formal quarterly management review meeting for the senior team to attend.
 The senior team comprises of operational and functional heads that represent the top management of the organisation.

 Within the calendar invite an agenda and the pre work for all participants was cited and included a requirement for everyone to bring relevant inputs and data from their departments to discuss at the meeting.
 These inputs include, but are not limited to, the key risks and challenges within the division, customer feedback, and changes underway within each department.

 Multiple reminders were sent to all attendees in the lead up to the meeting along with a note to send delegated representatives in the event that the original invitees are unable to attend.